graphql/graphiql/packages/graphiql/README.md

 - `headerEditorEnabled`: an optional boolean which enables the header editor when `true`.
 Defaults to `false`.

+- `shouldPersistHeaders`: an optional boolean which enables to persist headers to storage when `true`.
+Defaults to `false`

 ### Children (dropped as of 1.0.0-rc.2)

 - `<GraphiQL.Logo>`: Replace the GraphiQL logo with your own.